 Git is the most widely-used, modern version control system in the world.
 This tool enables users and developers to collaborate on local machines/networks or via public servers.
 Developers should think of Git as their go-to collaboration tool.

-Also, Git works seamlessly with GitHub (the world’s leading code hosting platform), though it doesn’t require the use of a public-facing service; in fact, Git can be easily used on a single machine or via a Git server on your own private network.
+Also, the git command works seamlessly with GitHub (the world’s leading git repository code for remote repository hosting), though it doesn’t require the use of a public-facing service; in fact, Git can be easily used on a single machine or via a Git server on your own private network.
 Either way, collaboration on code or every kind of file is made exponentially easier.

-This Git smart person's guide is a quick way to get up to speed on the VCS.
-We’ll update this resource periodically when there is new information about Git.
+This Git cheat sheet is a quick way to get up to speed on the version control system.
+We’ll update this resource when there is new information about Git.

 - What is Git?
-Git is a VCS that enables individuals or teams to collaborate and work with the same files.
-Git isn’t just for programmers–users can check out files, modify them, and check them back in.
-Any document can be collaborated on in this VCS.
+Git is a version control system that enables individuals or teams to collaborate and work with the same code on a local or remote repository.
+Git isn’t just for programmers–users can check out files, modify them and check them back in.
+Any document can be collaborated on in this version control system.
 Git can be used from within a text-based terminal window or one of the many GUI Git clients.
 Git is also a handy way to install applications from source on Linux.

-- Why does Git matter?
-There are only a few other tools that make collaboration as easy.
-Git has become the de facto standard for developers around the world.
-With this tool, collaborators can avoid the confusion that often accompanies users editing the same files.
+- Why do developers like Git?
+There are only a few other tools that make collaboration as easy, and Git has become the de facto standard for developers around the world.
+With Git, collaborators can avoid the confusion that often accompanies users editing the same files.
 Git makes all of this seamless and easy.

-- Who does Git affect?
-Git affects collaborators of all kinds, as well as anyone looking to install applications on Linux.
+- Who should use Git?
+Git can be used by collaborators of all kinds, as well as anyone looking to install applications on Linux.

 - When was Git released?
 Git was developed by Linus Torvalds and was initially released on April 7, 2005.
-The current stable release, 2.14.2, was released September 22, 2017.
+The current stable release of Git, 2.30.1, was released on Feb.
+8, 2021.